 Coming Soon to Salt Lake City

 A thirty-unit, one-bedroom rental community near downtown Salt Lake City.
 VillaNueva is a living laboratory in deep ecology, with roots in the cohousing, sustainability, minimalist, and tiny house movements.
-Scheduled for occupancy Summer 2018, the community will be co-operated by the owner and tenants.
-Prospective tenants are invited to participate in finalizing plans for the community.
+Plans for occupancy Summer 2018 are delayed as negotiations for a contractor continue.

 Architects: Cargo Architecture, Quebec City, Quebec, Canada